-Since Optimum is mostly a cable internet provider, you should also expect to get speeds slower than what’s advertised at times.
-Cable internet speeds slow down like traffic does when everyone is going home from work — it doesn’t matter who the provider is; cable networks can only handle so much congestion.
+Since Optimum is mostly a cable internet provider, you should also expect to get speeds slower than what’s advertised at certain times.
+Cable internet speeds slow down, similar to how traffic does when everyone is going home from work.
+And it doesn’t matter who the provider is; cable networks can only handle so much congestion.
 That’s why Optimum’s high-speed tiers are worth considering.
 There’s more than enough room for your speed to slow down without making you feel like there’s a problem with your connection.

-Optimum’s internet-only plans cost $40-65 per month, not including equipment and additional fees.
+Optimum’s internet-only plans start at $30-50 per month, not including equipment and additional fees.
 The best way to compare a provider’s pricing is to look at its price per Mbps.

-Optimum’s internet prices range from about $0.07-0.13 per Mbps.
-Optimum’s biggest competitors, Verizon Fios and Spectrum, charge more for slower speeds.
-In fact, most providers with plans as low as $40 per month either offer DSL plans or plans with speeds ranging from 50-200 Mbps, which comes out to be about $0.20-80 per Mbps.
+Starting at $44.99 for the Optimum 300 plan, Optimum offers great internet value, especially when you compare Optimum to Verizon Fios.
+In fact, most providers with plans as low as $45 per month either offer DSL plans or plans with speeds ranging from 50-200 Mbps.
 Of course, speed isn’t the only thing to consider when looking at a provider’s pricing.

 Certain connection types can provide a more stable connection with slower speeds than others with faster speeds.
 Take Optimum’s fiber and cable internet, for example.
-Fiber is the best internet connection for cord cutters because it’s the most reliable.
+Fiber is the best internet connection for cord-cutters because it’s the most reliable.
 With fiber, you can get faster upload speeds than you could with cable internet, and your speeds will be much closer to (or even faster than) your plan’s advertised speed.
-Most fiber internet providers charge around $0.08-0.11 for gigabit speed.
-Some won’t even offer a gigabit plan if you don’t bundle.

 Optimum gets extra points for its internet pricing due to its streaming-friendly features, which make it a great choice of internet provider for cord-cutters: